Get Involved in National Justice for Animals Week!

 National Justice for Animals Week is a yearly event dedicated to raising public awareness nationwide about criminal animal abuse, including how to report it, and how to work within your community to create stronger laws and ensure tough enforcement.
-Join the Animal Legal Defense Fund for a week of action for animals on February 25 to March 3, 2018.
+Learn more about the annual event here.

 Suggested Events & Projects

 - Table during lunch or class breaks (we can provide free materials!)

 - Email or call your representative about pending local, state, or federal legislation.
 Check city and state government websites for current legislation, or contact us to see if there is pending legislation in your area.